 We frequently launch sales events, especially during holiday seasons, and offer discounts when we introduce new products.
-To encourage repurchases, we give our customers tailored coupons from time to time primarily based on their previous purchases, and reward customers for topping up their Coffee Wallet account balances with vouchers.
+To retain customers and encourage repurchases, we give our customers tailored coupons from time to time primarily based on their previous purchases, and reward customers for topping up their Coffee Wallet account balances with vouchers.